jrc13245/MorunoRankEnhanced/README.md

 # Troubleshooting

-If the frame doesn’t move, /mre unlock, then drag; /mre lock to fix it in place.
+If the frame doesn’t move, /mre unlock, then drag with a modifier key held down; /mre lock to fix it in place.

 If you see unexpected 0/0 weekly bars, you likely already meet or exceed what’s needed this week (or starting RP is already above the next threshold).
 The denominator is clamped at >= 0.